 EMBODIED

-How would we raise children differently if gender took a backseat?
-Which traditions should we maintain, and which traditions should we evolve
+Embodied ultimately poses urgent questions about the future of child-rearing: How might we raise children differently if gender took a backseat?
+Which traditions deserve preservation, and which demand evolution?

 THRESHOLD